Present Arms (Dad's Army radio episode): Plot

 It's December 1941 and while Corporal Jones and the rest of the platoon hold a very noisy bayonet practice, Captain Mainwaring and Sergeant Wilson are doing paperwork and are discussing the upcoming Ceremonial church parade of all the Home Guard platoons in the area.
 Mainwaring receives a new officer's cap in the post and hangs it on a nail on the door.
 Unfortunately, while charging at the bayonet dummy, Private Pike puts his bayonet through the door, and also Mainwaring's new hat.
 Mainwaring is incensed and shouts at Pike, calling him "a stupid boy" while Wilson receives a telephone call from Mrs Mainwaring.
 He hands the phone to Mainwaring, claiming she heard him shouting.
-Mainwaring is forced to leave in order to return his bedding to the air-raid shelter, leaving Wilson to dismiss the parade.
+Mainwaring is forced to leave to return his bedding to the air-raid shelter, leaving Wilson to dismiss the parade.

 Shortly afterwards, Captain Square from the Eastgate platoon arrives unexpectedly and goes into the office and confronts Wilson about a note he sent about the ceremonial parade, a battalion order which stated that all medals should be worn.
 Wilson finds the note hidden under some other papers, and Square surmises that the reason he hid the letter is because Mainwaring hasn't got any medals, and he didn't want to feel out of place.
 Square orders Wilson to read the letter to the platoon.

 Before the next parade the following evening, Mainwaring tells Wilson that he has received a letter from HQ Southern Command saying that the platoon, as the first one formed in the area, will be escorting the Prime Minister in a tour of local coastal defences.
 Mainwaring is very excited, implying the honour is based on his reputation, but Wilson points out that it's only because they were the first platoon in the area.
 Mainwaring inspects the men, and is shocked to see that they are all wearing their medals (except for Pike who has been forced, by his mum, to wear his Scouting merit badges instead).
 He riles Wilson about the unimportance of medals, and then is even more disgusted when he learns that Chief Air Raid Precautions (ARP) Warden Hodges also has medals.

 Before the ceremonial parade the platoon gather in the church hall, but Mainwaring appears in civvies, saying that his wife has sent his uniform to the dry cleaners by mistake.
-At which point Private Pike comes in with the uniform which he happened to see whilst collecting his own dry cleaning on the way home from the bank.
+At which point Private Pike comes in with the uniform which he happened to see while collecting his own dry cleaning on the way home from the bank.
 Mainwaring tries his best to avoid wearing it only to be foiled by his well-meaning platoon.
 Private Frazer says that the Captain deserves a medal "for sheer cunning".